lixirui142/UniCon/README.md

 python gradio_unicon.py
 ```

+### Notebook Demo
+We provide a [jupyter notebook demo](inference_unicon.ipynb) to introduce how to load, set and infer with UniCon models.

 ### Train

 To train UniCon Depth, Edge and Pose model on PascalVOC, first download and annotate the PascalVOC dataset: